Bradley-Laubscher/next-up/README.md

 ## 🌐 Live Demo

-Deployed on [Render](https://next-up-8qce.onrender.com/).
-Note that free-tier apps can spin down when idle, but GitHub Actions are used to keep the app warm during business hours.
+[NextUp](https://next-up-8qce.onrender.com/).
+Note that free-tier apps deployed on Render can spin down when idle, but GitHub Actions are used to keep the app warm during business hours.

 ---